-What Can a Handyman Do in Lakewood, Washington?
+What Can a Handyman Do Without a License in Lakewood, Washington?

 In Washington, a handyman generally must be registered as a contractor with the Washington State Department of Labor & Industries (L&I) if they perform construction-related work for others (repairs, remodels, installation, etc.).
 Washington does not have a broad “handyman exemption” based on a small job dollar amount; if you’re doing contractor-type work for pay, assume contractor registration is required.
 In Lakewood (Pierce County), you will also typically need a Washington State Business License (via DOR/BLS) with a city endorsement for Lakewood, and you still must follow permit rules even if a task seems minor.